Annette Edwards: Rabbit breeding

 Edwards breeds giant rabbits known as Continental Giants, reportedly at a cost of £5,000 per year, covering 2,000 carrots and 700 apples.
 The rabbits require a dog crate but run free in the garden during the day.

 Edwards has bred four rabbits that have won awards from the Guinness Book of Records, including Roberto who was her first rabbit to be crowned the largest rabbit in 2004.
 The award for world's longest rabbit has been held by Edwards consecutively since then, spanning over three generations of rabbits.
 Since 2010, Darius has held the record for the world's longest rabbit, with a length of 4 ft 4inches and a weight of 3.5 stone.
 Darius took this award from his own mother Alice, who herself took the title from her mother Amy in 2009.
 In 2018, Edwards announced the retirement of Darius, then 8 years old.
 Darius has been featured on the Jimmy Carr show and the CBC show Remarkable Rabbits.
 Edwards feeds her rabbits two meals per day consisting of carrots, rabbit mix, apples and cabbage.

 In 2019 Daisy May won longest tail in the world, with a length of 17 cm.

 One of Edward's rabbits, Simon, died in the cargo section of a Boeing 767 during a United Airlines flight from London to America in 2017.
 Simon was 10 months old and three-foot long at the time.
 According to Edwards, Simon had a vet check-up three hours prior to the flight.
-Simon was cremated without permission from Edwards, preventing her from organising an examination.
-In response to this event, United Airlines then CEO, Oscar Munoz apologised by stating "we are deeply sorry for the loss of anything from your luggage, to, of course, a loved pet", prompting complaints that he was comparing the death of a pet to misplaced luggage.